 Learn more about the DUTCH test here.

-Once again this is best done through a urine hormone test as this allows us to test all of the sex hormones including testosterone,estrogen, progesterone, DHEA as well as the metabolites of hormones, so that we can find out exactly what is happening with your hormones.
+The best way to test your hormones is through a urine hormone test as this allows us to test all of the sex hormones including testosterone,estrogen, progesterone, DHEA as well as the metabolites of hormones, so that we can find out exactly what is happening with your hormones.

 Testing estrogen levels in men is also important as they do not want too high levels.
 For women you also need to test Estrogen, and how your body is detoxing estrogen, as poor detoxification of estrogen can lead to fibroids, endometriosis and cancer.